Athletics at the 2022 Bolivarian Games

-Athletics competitions at the 2022 Bolivarian Games in Valledupar, Colombia are being held from 1 to 5 July 2022 at the Athletics Stadium in the Centro de Alto Rendimiento Deportivo La Gota Fría cluster, with the marathon and walks being held at Vías Públicas Departamentales.
+Athletics competitions at the 2022 Bolivarian Games in Valledupar, Colombia were held from 1 to 5 July 2022 at the Athletics Stadium in the Centro de Alto Rendimiento Deportivo La Gota Fría cluster, with the marathon and walks held at Vías Públicas Departamentales.

 Forty nine medal events were originally scheduled to be contested; 48 events equally divided among men and women plus a 4 × 400 metres relay mixed event.
 However, on 30 June 2022, during the technical congress held prior to the start of the competitions the following events were cancelled due to lack of athletes: shot put, discus throw and hammer throw for men and 3000 metres steeplechase and javelin throw for women, reducing the total medal events to 44.
 A total of 240 athletes will compete in the events.
 The events were open competitions without age restrictions.

-Colombia are the athletics competitions defending champions having won them in the previous edition in Santa Marta 2017.
+Colombia were the athletics competitions defending champions having won them in the previous edition in Santa Marta 2017.